 Since you’re reclined slightly, this model of workout bike targets your abdominals and your glutes.

-Good recumbent bikes are great and especially for older people who want to stay active or injury recovery.
+Good recumbent bikes are great and especially for older people who want to stay active or anyone but especially those recovering from injury.

 Upright Exercise Bikes